 Equipment Rental Revenues.
 Our revenues from equipment rentals for the six month period ended June 30, 2013 increased \$29.0 million, or 22.3%, to \$159.1 million from \$130.1 million in the six month period ended June 30, 2012.
 Rental revenues from aerial work platforms increased \$19.3 million, while rental revenues from earthmoving equipment increased \$4.7 million.
 Rental revenues from other equipment increased approximately \$2.5 million and rental revenues from cranes increased \$1.5 million.
 Lift truck rental revenues increased \$1.0 million.
-Our average rental rates for the six month period ended June 30, 2013 increased \$7% compared to the same six month period last year.
+Our average rental rates for the six month period ended June 30, 2013 increased 8.7% compared to the same six month period last year.

 Rental equipment dollar utilization (annual rental revenues divided by the average original rental fleet equipment costs) for the six month period ended June 30, 2013 improved to 34.9% compared to 34.0% in the six month period ended June 30, 2012, an increase of 0.9%.
 The increase in comparative rental equipment dollar utilization was primarily driven by an 8.7% increase in average rental rates and the mix of equipment rented, which was partially offset by a 2.3% decrease in rental equipment time utilization based on the number of rental equipment units available for rent.
-Rental equipment time utilization based on the number of rental equipment units available for rent.
-Rental equipment time utilization as a percentage of original equipment cost was 69.5% for the six month period ended June 30, 2013 compared to 67.3% in the same period last year.
-Rental equipment time utilization as a percentage of original equipment cost was 69.5% for the six month period ended June 30, 2013 compared to 71.6% in the six month period ended June 30, 2012, a decrease of 2.1%.
-The decrease in equipment rental time utilization based on the number of rental fleet size from \$809.3 million at June 30, 2012 to \$954.3 million at June 30, 2013.
+Rental equipment time utilization based on the number of rental equipment time utilization as a percentage of original equipment cost was 69.5% for the six month period ended June 30, 2013 compared to 71.6% in the six month period ended June 30, 2012, a decrease of 2.1%.
+The decrease in equipment rental time utilization based on the number of units available for rent and based on original equipment cost is reflective of the 17.9% growth in our rental fleet size from \$809.3 million at June 30, 2012 to \$954.3 million at June 30, 2013.